-For a better email open rate and email click-through rate, it is vital to segment your email list on the basis of following:
+For a better email open rate and email click-through rate, it is vital to segment your email list on the basis of the following:

 - Demographic data: Gender, Where they live, Job title

-- Behavioral data: What are the actions they take for your product or service?
+- Behavioural data: What are the actions they take for your product or service?
 What do they buy?
 Are they free or paid users?
 When did they open your email?
 When and how often they buy?

-- Customer sign-up data: On-boarding new users and reward the best ones.
+- Customer sign-up data: Onboarding new users and reward the best ones.